-In Goat Format, triggers can be recognized as being met in the middle of a chain, whereas in current format Yu-Gi-Oh! this is generally not the case.
+In Goat Format, triggers can be recognized as being met in the middle of a Chain, whereas in current format Yu-Gi-Oh! this is generally not the case.
 Tricks involving moving monsters to a different location to prevent them from triggering will not work in Goat Format.
-However, like in current Yu-Gi-Oh!, trigger effects cannot be met while the monster is in the deck.
+Also, unlike in current Yu-Gi-Oh!, Trigger Effects can be met while the monster is in the deck.

 Goat Format Rule #12: Monsters Equipping Monsters

-In the goat format, if a monster like Relinquished or Thousand-Eyes Restrict tries to equip an opponent's monster to itself, and an effect is chained that causes Relinquished/Thousand-Eyes Restrict to be removed from the field or flipped facedown, the opponent keeps their monster (it is not sent to the graveyard).
-On the contrary, in current format Yu-Gi-Oh!, the monster would in fact be sent to the graveyard.
+In Goat Format, if a monster like Relinquished or Thousand-Eyes Restrict tries to equip an opponent's monster to itself, and an effect is Chained that causes Relinquished/Thousand-Eyes Restrict to be removed from the field or flipped face-down, the opponent keeps their monster (it is not sent to the graveyard).
+On the contrary, in current format Yu-Gi-Oh!, the monster would in fact be sent to the Graveyard.

 Goat Format Rule #13: A Cure for the Summoning Sickness